 Dorie is a campaign assistant working with the technology team at MomsRising.
-A recent graduate from Smith College with a degree in government, she worked in the field of campaign finance reform prior to joining MomsRising.
+She recently graduated from Smith College with a major in Government and has been working in the field of campaign finance reform.
 She is passionate about empowering citizens to engage in the legislative process, having worked as a political organizer and as a volunteer for a variety of campaigns.
 She is thrilled to focus on gun safety reform, an issue that served as the focus of her undergraduate research.

 Blog Post List